5004-SEA-Fa24-Geeng/hello-world-egsui/Report.md

 2. For each syntax additional item listed above, explain what it does in your own words and then link a resource where you figured out what it does in the references section.

     * (example) The `final` keyword when used on a class prevents the class from being subclassed.
 This means that the class cannot be extended by another class.
 This is useful when you want to prevent a class from being modified or extended[^1] .
 It is often the standard to do this when a class only contains static methods such as driver or utility classes.
 Math in Java is an example of a final class[^2] .
-    >  * The `static` keyword represents a member belongs to the class itself, it can be accessed without instantiating a new object.
+    >  * The `static` keyword[^7] represents a member belongs to the class itself, it can be accessed without instantiating a new object.
     >  * The `@override` occurs a subclass implements a method which is already defined in the superclass.
-This approach allows the method in subclass with same signature as in superclass to override the inherited methods.
+This approach allows the method in subclass with same signature as in superclass to override the inherited methods.[^3]
-    >  * Private constructors allow us to prevent the instantiation of a class, enforcing controlled object creation.
-By making the constructor private, we can prevent other code from creating multiple instances of the class.
+    >  * Private constructors allow us to prevent the instantiation of a class, enforcing controlled object creation.[^4] By making the constructor private, we can prevent other code from creating multiple instances of the class.

 3. What does `main` do in Java?